Regrow hair in as few as 3-6 months

 The hair follicles at your hairline — especially near your temples — are often the first affected by DHT-related miniaturization.

-DHT sensitivity can vary between men.
+DHT sensitivity can vary among men and there’s really no way to predict it.
 If you’re sensitive to DHT, you might be more likely to notice that your hairline looks thinner or more of the skin around your temples is showing.

 Not everyone with a receding hairline will go completely bald.
+Your hairline may back up a bit and then hold in place for many years.
 But a receding hairline is a common early sign of hair loss, so it’s also a sign to protect your hair before it thins further.

 Most of the time, you can identify a receding hairline yourself by looking at your frontal hairline in the mirror.
 If the corners of your hairline have moved up on your scalp, or if your hairline is starting to develop a V or M-like shape, there’s a good chance it’s receding.